 REPORTER: Congratulations on winning the marathon.
 How long have you been preparing for this race?

 RUNNER: Thank you.
-About five years, running twelve miles, three times a week.
+I've been training about five years, running twelve miles, three times a week.

 REPORTER: Why do you like to run?